1890

 chimney on fire.
 (December 2, 1890)ar

 House at 209 W. North Street burned.
 Alarm received at 10:43 a.m from Box 47.
-Hose Companies No. 3 and No. 5 and Hook and Ladder Company respond.
+Hose Companies No. 3 and No. 5 and Hook and Ladder Company responded.
 One-story frame dwelling owned and occupied by Alonzo Williams.
 Caused by spark on roof.
 (December 12, 1890)ar

 Raleigh and Gaston Railroad roundhouse at corner of Johnson and

-N. Salisbury streets burns .
+N. Salisbury streets burns.
 Alarm received at 2:17 a.m. from Box 47.
-Hose Companies No. 3, No. 2, No. 1., and No. 5, Steamer Company No. 1., and Hook and Ladder Company respond.
+Hose Companies No. 3, No. 2, No. 1., and No. 5, Steamer Company No. 1., and Hook and Ladder Company responded.
 One-story brick building.
-Firefighters arrive within three minutes of initial alarm, but find only one working hydrant.
-Firefighters pull 2,850 feet of hose for three streams, including supply lines to nearest water cistern.
-When first stream is finally produced, roundhouse is lost and firefighters concentrate efforts on preventing flames from spreading to other structures.
-Damage $17,500, including 17 locomotives.
-Caused by waste thrown in tender of railroad engine filled with wood.
-(December 28, 1890)no30dec90
+Firefighters arrived within three minutes of initial alarm, but

 Six fire companies operated during fiscal year ending February 28, 1890: